abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 # Lab 02: Use Azure OpenAI SDKs in your App

-## Estimated Duration: 70 Minutes
+### Estimated Duration: 120 Minutes

 ## Lab Overview

-In this lab, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help provide hiking recommendations.
+In the lab, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help provide hiking recommendations.
 The techniques used in the exercise can be applied to any app that utilizes Azure OpenAI APIs.

 With the Azure OpenAI Service, developers can create chatbots, language models, and other applications that excel at understanding natural human language.
 The Azure OpenAI provides access to pre-trained AI models, as well as a suite of APIs and tools for customizing and fine-tuning these models to meet the specific requirements of your application.
 In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your application.